krasin/mrlabel/README.md

 2) Go to http://localhost:10000/

 3) for each image, press 0..N to label it.
-Alternatively, click on the coresponing button.
+Alternatively, click on the coresponding button.

 4) collect your labels from labels.txt